nzuguem/nzuguem-k8s-compliance-policies-controller/README.md

 # Delete docker image of controller
 make delete-image-docker-of-controller
 ```
-# Alternative 🙂
+# Alternatives 🙂
 As we can see, Admissions webhooks require you to develop your own Controller, which wasn't very accessible 😓.

-Luckily for us, [Gatekeeper and OPA][gatekeeper-opa-doc] will take care of that for us.
+Luckily for us, We have several alternatives :
+- [Gatekeeper and OPA][gatekeeper-opa-doc]
+- [Kyverno][kyverno-doc]
+- [Kubernetes Validating Admission Policy][k8s-validating-admission-policy-doc] -> In alpha version since 1.26 and in beta since 1.28.
+May require activation on the API Server
 # Useful links 🔗
 - [Quarkus][quarkus-doc]
 - [Admission controllers][admission-controllers-doc]